ethica-framework/main/README.md

-An adaptive resource library for systematic ethical AI development, providing interconnected tools, frameworks, workflows, and guidance that users can access through multiple entry points based on their specific needs and context.
+An adaptive resource library for ethical AI development, providing theory, lessons, and tools users can access through multiple entry points based on their specific needs and context.